Emergency Exit Light Testing

 Similar to any electrical equipment, emergency lights may experience a decline in quality over time.
 While they may still activate, there’s a risk that they may not illuminate properly or sustain the required duration.

 Do Exit signs need to be illuminated?
 For compliance testing, emergency exit lights must remain illuminated for a minimum of 90 minutes or 1.5 hours.
-During your scheduled service, which includes inspection and annual cleaning, our team of licensed electricians ensures that the emergency exit lights function as intended and provide adequate illumination and the safety of building occupants.
+During your scheduled service, which includes inspection and annual cleaning, our team of licensed technicians ensures that the emergency exit lights function as intended and provide adequate illumination and the safety of building occupants.

 Our expert advice and professional services encompass emergency lighting installations, emergency light testing, and maintenance of emergency lighting.
 These essential safety measures, including battery backup systems, address faulty fittings and compliance assessments, guarantee that your commercial buildings meet the legal requirements for the safety of occupants and maintain a well-lit egress path of travel in case of a power failure.
-Trust our team of licensed electricians to provide comprehensive assessments and ensure your emergency luminaries meet the necessary standards for the safety of all.
+Trust our team of licensed technicians to provide comprehensive assessments and ensure your emergency luminaries meet the necessary standards for the safety of all.

 But Why Are Exit Signs Green?